lkenn012/mGSH_cancerClassifiers/README.md

 ```
 The outputs contain test set results found in the "Results" csv file, and classification probabilites for unlabeld samples are found in the "unknownResults" csv file under "Average predicted label".

-Although this example, these classifiers predict annotations for gene ontology terms of interest based on CCLE transcriptomics data, this framework and ```run_model.py``` can be used in many applications, such as classifying metabolites based on a metabolomics dataset and a dataset of metabolite biochemical properties.
-The only requirements are that rows and columns correspond to samples and features/observations for use in classifiers and that sample identifiers are consistent across files (e.g., Ensembl gene/transcript IDs, UniProt IDs, Metabolite names).
+In this example, these classifiers predict annotations for gene ontology terms of interest based on CCLE transcriptomics data, however, this framework and ```run_model.py``` can be used in many applications, such as classifying metabolites based on a metabolomics dataset and a dataset of metabolite biochemical properties.
+The only requirements are that rows and columns correspond to samples and features/observations, respectively, for use in classifiers and that sample identifiers are consistent across files (e.g., Ensembl gene/transcript IDs, UniProt IDs, Metabolite names).

 Simply entering the above command and replacing ```labeled-genes```, ```feature-date```, and possible ```other-features``` with the feature and label data of interest, meeting the aforementioned requirements, is sufficient for generating a novel classifier and predctions.